Table of contents

 One of the unique features of this digital asset management system is that it also allows you to share all these digital assets with your vendors and (or) retailers.

 Moreover, Apimio also gives you recommendations on image data quality and permits you to make those recommended changes.
 Through this, you can improve your image data quality before sharing it on multiple platforms and business partners.

 Amplifi is a cloud-based DAM software with a natural user interface that is simple to use.
 It, too, has a fully branded look and feel with customized portals, just like Workfront Library.

 Amplifi also automates media transcoding and using artificial intelligence (AI) for content tagging and product-centric organization.

-Another special feature of this tool is that any movies submitted and stored can be streamed, embedded, linked, and converted on demand.
+Another special feature of this tool is that it can stream, embed, link, and convert on demand any submitted and stored movies.

 Third-party programs supporting automation can quickly publish, distribute, and share all of the digital assets.

 ResourceSpace is an open-source DAM built in the United Kingdom that supports both cloud and on-premise implementations.
 Because it is open-source, it is highly adaptable and expandable to your company’s size and requirements.

 The software’s UI and header may be customized to fit your company’s identity and name, which is very cool.